LukeEmmet/molly-brown/README.md

 #### Systemd

-An example systemd unit file for Molly Brown, named `molly-brown.service.example`, can be found in the source directory.
+An example systemd unit file for Molly Brown, named `molly-brown.service.example`, can be found in the `contrib/init` directory of the Molly Brown source directory.
 After copying this file to `/etc/systemd/system/molly-brown.service` or `/usr/lib/systemd/system/molly-brown.service` (consult your system's documentation for the appropriate choice) and making any necessary changes for your environment, you can run the follow